rstuven/OpenTweetFilter/README.md

 ## Features:
 - You can filter out tweets by their contents or by their authors.
 - You can filter out tweets using regular expressions (for example, all words beginning in "auto" using:  /\Wauto/)
+- You can save your filters using a bookmarklet.

 ## Usage